mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 to obtain more detailed data about their surroundings.
 However, there are many instances in which it is wise to maintain a lower profile.
-Doing so requires careful management of a ship’s sensory systems and this is the job of the ship’s sensor operator, often referred to as the sensop.
+Doing so requires careful management of a ship's sensory systems and this is the job of the ship's sensor operator, often referred to as the sensop.

 INITIAL DETECTION